exercism/go/exercises/scrabble-score/README.md

 # Scrabble Score

-Given a word, compute the scrabble score for that word.
+Given a word, compute the Scrabble score for that word.

 ## Letter Values